-Publishing a playlist makes it visible to members of the group(s) it is published to.
+Publishing a playlist makes it visible to members of the group(s), or to individual users, it is published to.

 A playlist can be published at creation, from the Create a Playlist window, or afterwards from the Control Panel, the Playlist Panel or from the Database Explorer.